HIERARCHY OF THE REALM

 A branch of the Evandera regressed to a wilder nature.
 This vicious contingent was expelled from the forests and cities near Evandelith during the Age of Neltinus.
 It is believed this society of elves migrated eastward and reside past The Howling Chasm.
 They have been referred to as ruse elves for their trickster nature.

 It is known this society is extremely egalitarian.
 The king exists for as long as its people are content.
-If the Evandera gain a lack of confidence with their king, a new king is put into place by what can only be called acclamation.
+If the Evandera ever lack confidence with their king, a new king is put into place by what can only be called acclamation.

 The process of acclamation can be summarized thusly.
-It is a series of debates and discussions, which can be described as lively, over an unknown period of time take place to determine who shall be king.
-Topics of discussion include current events, knowledge that the candidates possess, their potential influence, and such are integral to making a choice as to who shall be considered and finally chosen for the role.
+It is a series of debates and discussions, which can be described as lively, over an unknown period of time to determine who shall be king.
+Topics of discussion include current events, knowledge that the candidates possess, their potential influence, and such.
+They are all integral to making a choice as to who shall be considered and finally chosen for the role.
 The voices of the eldest of elves carry great weight during this process.

 Most Evandera live within or near the city of Evandelith in the Eastern Lands.